JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 pCRange2.SetText(cbsText)
 ' You can also use a string literal pCRange2.SetText("new text")
-' or pass a null pointer to delete the range pCRange2.SetText(NULL)
+' or pass an empty string to delete the range pCRange2.SetText("")
 ```

 # <a name="GetChar"></a>GetChar